 Adopting the stage name Pamela (popular at the time) Lyndon Travers, she gained a modest reputation as a dancer and Shakespearean actress.
 Her wealthy relatives, however, did not approve; feeling that Australians lacked humor and lyricism, she left for London, England, to seek the literary life.

 Having begun her journalism career in Australia, Travers was able to parlay her voyage into travel stories for homeland papers.
-Once in England, she began publishing in articles in various papers, including poems that she had submitted to Irish Statesman.
+Once in England, she began publishing articles in various papers, including poems that she had submitted to The Irish Statesman.
 Its editor, George William Russell, pseudonymously known as AE, became a lifelong supporter of Travers.

 Travers had a love of Irish mythology, perhaps stemming from her father's stories when she was a child, so the friendship had a special significance.
 Through Russell, she also became friends with poet William Butler Yeats, and further explored her mythological interests studying with mystic G.I.
 Gurdjieff.

 Travers's first published book, Moscow Excursion (1934), utilized her travel-writing experience, but the book that would make her famous followed close on its heel.
-Recovering from a lung ailment in the country, she regaled two visiting children with tales of a magical nanny, complete with parrot-head umbrella as a form of transportation and the ability to have tea parties on the ceiling.
+Recovering from a lung ailment in the country, she regaled two visiting children with tales of a magical nanny, complete with a parrot-head umbrella as a form of transportation and the ability to have tea parties on the ceiling.